 Karel Martens (with Robin Kinross): An error occurred.

 This is where the limitations of the St Bride sound system really made themselves felt, and hard.
 For the whole conference we were instructed to make sure that our mobile phones were switched off, in order not to interfere with the radio mikes.
-Unfortunately, the radio mikes were quite adept at interfering with themselves to the extent I nearly had my ears driven six feet into my skull by the incredible blasts of white noise that randomly exploded from the system.
-Karel Martens has a strong dutch accent (sounds lovely but is very soft) and a very deep voice that was seemingly out of the range of the sound system.
-Add to that my own somewhat limited aural capabilites and I missed almost all of what he said.
-A shame.
+Unfortunately the radio mikes interfered with themselves quite well to the extent I nearly had my ears driven six feet into my skull by the noises they made.
+It made the talk incredibly hard to follow.

 Jake Tilson: Cooking the book

 It’s funny how some of the more interesting talks don’t lend themselves to discussion.
 Jake Tilson’s talk felt very short, but that was because he explained his ideas and inspiration so very well - you’re just left thinking, “Well, yes”.
 I have in my memory a collection of images of his books and his sketches.
 Probably best to buy some of his books really.